Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Conclusion

 \section{Conclusion}

-In this paper, we proposed \textbf{ARDIS}, the first framework to enable arbitrary-resolution deep image steganography.
+In this paper, we propose \textbf{ARDIS}, the first framework to enable arbitrary-resolution deep image steganography.
 This work breaks the long-standing fixed-resolution constraint inherent in current DIS paradigms.
-Through the frequency decoupling architecture, ARDIS achieves the decoupled embedding of global structure and fine-grained detail during the hiding stage, guaranteeing the effective preservation of high-frequency information.
-Meanwhile, via the latent-guided implicit reconstructor, it ensures faithful and determinative detail restoration in the revealing stage.
+Through the frequency decoupling architecture, ARDIS achieves the decoupled embedding of global structure and fine-grained detail during the hiding process, guaranteeing the effective preservation of high-frequency information.
+Meanwhile, via the latent-guided implicit reconstructor, it ensures faithful and determinative detail restoration in the revealing process.
 Furthermore, robust blind recovery is realized through the implicit resolution coding strategy.
 Experimental results demonstrate that ARDIS significantly outperforms state-of-the-art methods in both invisibility and cross-resolution recovery fidelity.